 “My character changed into initially purported to be called Babyface, who’s a cute, handsome henchman who always hangs around with Jimmy’s gang however never joins in fights,” Parmar informed Scroll.
 In.
 “But Gulshan Devaiah kept pronouncing I wanted a samurai-like name for the duration of the shooting, and that stuck with me.”

-Parmar describes himself now not as an action director but an “actor who knows martial arts.”
+Parmar describes himself now not as an action director but as an “actor who knows martial arts.”
 “I skilled the actors for the martial arts sequences, fixed their posture and approach while wished,” he stated.
 Mard Ko Dard Nahi Hota follows the adventures of Surya (Abhimanyu Dassani), who turns his congenital incapacity to feel pain into a superpower.
-He teams up with his formative year’s sweetheart Supri (Radhika Madan) and karate grandmaster Mani (also Gulshan Devaiah) to take on Mani’s evil twin, Jimmy.
+He teams up with his formative year’s sweetheart Supri (Radhika Madan) and karate grandmaster Mani (Gulshan Devaiah) to take on Mani’s evil twin, Jimmy.

 How did your association with ‘Mard Ko Dard Nahi Hota’ start?
 I even have regarded sir [Vasan Bala] because of 2014.
 I previously designed motion for an unreleased quick movie referred to as Ad-Vengers for him wherein mascots of yesteryear commercials like Onida TV’s satan, Lijjat Papad’s rabbit, MDH Masala’s chacha, and the Nirma women come to existence and combat.